Jojo Babie Flaunts Curvy Booty In A Tiny Thong On Instagram

 Jojo Babie took to her Instagram page today to show off her curvy booty in a bra, thong, and socks, likely catching the attention of many of her 9.5 million followers.
 The Asian stunner took the selfie with her body angled to the side and appeared to be inside a home office with gym equipment.

-The model rocked a nude thong with straps that rested extremely high on her hips and the cut emphasized her hips and derrière.
+The model rocked a nude thong with straps that rested extremely high on her hips and a cut that emphasized her hips and derrière.
 Jojo also wore a pair of black socks that reached her calves and these were branded with the 1st Phorm logo in white lettering.
-The brand is known for their nutritional supplements but also offer workout gear.
+The brand is known for its nutritional supplements but also offers workout gear.

-Moreover, the stunner wore her hair down and brushed over her right shoulder.
+In addition, the stunner wore her hair down and brushed over her right shoulder.
 Her curly locks obscured her bra, which was nude with a black stripe that was prominently visible through her hair.

-Plus, Jojo held her phone with both hands and glanced down at the screen with a hint of a smile on her face.
+For the shot, Jojo held her phone with both hands and glanced down at the screen with a hint of a smile on her face.
 Her dark lashes, pink lipstick, and light pink manicure added to the feminine vibes.

 Behind the sensation was a white desk with a printer on it with a laptop bag on the floor.
-Plus, there was a stair stepper and another piece of workout equipment on either side of the desk.
+There was also a stair stepper and another piece of workout equipment on either side of the desk.
 A large window was also visible with open blinds and two black curtains that were pulled back.
 Bright sunlight streamed into the room and lit up the side of Jojo’s hair.
 Apparently, the model was in the middle of working out or getting ready to do so at home.

-The update has received over 26,000 likes in the first hour since going live and the beauty’s dedicated followers seemingly had only nice things to say in the comments section.
+The update has received over 26,000 likes in the first hour since going live and so far, Jojo’s dedicated followers seemingly have had only nice things to say in the comments section.

 “Hottest Asian woman on the planet,” gushed an admirer.